pybitcash/bitcash/docs/source/guide/advanced.rst

 Offline Transactions
 --------------------

-Bitcash supports the signing of transactions for keys in cold storage.
+bitcash supports the signing of transactions for keys in cold storage.
 First you need to prepare a transaction while connected to the internet using the :func:`~bitcash.PrivateKey.prepare_transaction` class method of a private key.
 You must know your address.